helrond/quon/unsportsmanlikeConduct.md

 ---
 title: Unsportsmanlike Conduct
-layout: property
+layout: node
-categories: property
+categories: fouls
+description: A foul relating to a player's conduct on the pitch.
+expected_type: Boolean
 ---

-Foul relating to a player's conduct on the pitch.

-## Expected Type

-*   hasType boolean